proofzero/rollupid/README.md

 The [platform/](platform) directory is where all the core identity services are located.
 The Kubelt platform is organized by "local-first" (or logically local) nodes (accounts, address, account, and more) organized in a graph by the Galaxy service.

-## Services

-The [services/](services) directory is supporting services for the platform are developed.

 ## Apps

 The [apps/](apps) directory is where the presentation layer applications (or backend for frontends) live.
 These apps include the 3ID user experience as well as the Developer Console app.